odemolliens/react-native-netwatch/README.md

 and add the Netwatch component in the most higher position in the tree of components.</br>
 For example, just after your store provider or your root component

+Now, when you will launch your application and shake the device, it will display automatically Netwatch.

+### How to activate Netwatch

+You have two possibilities to activate Netwatch in your project.
+With a button from you app or by shaking your phone.
+If you want activate
+Netwatch with a button from your app, you **must** disable shake and instead pass the props onPressClose and visible.

+#### Active Netwatch by shaking your phone
 ```javascript
 {...}